Subaru WRX: Issues

+Safety

 Second generation (VB; 2021)

 The second-generation WRX was previewed by a series of concept cars branded as VIZIV Performance Concept as early as 2017.
 The production WRX was redesigned for the 2022 model year and moved to the Subaru Global Platform.
-Subaru was set to debut the all-new 2022 WRX on August 19, 2021, at the 2021 New York International Auto Show.
-However, due to the auto show being canceled, the unveiling was rescheduled for September 10.
+Subaru was set to debut the all-new 2022 WRX on 19 August 2021, at the 2021 New York International Auto Show.
+However, due to the auto show being canceled, the unveiling was rescheduled for 10 September.

 In March 2022, Subaru announced they would not market the expected second-generation WRX STI high-performance model with an internal-combustion engine.
 Dominick Infante of Subaru stated "[A new WRX STI] would have a very limited shelf life ...
 The [emissions] regulations are changing so quickly that it kind of wouldn't make any sense."
 The WRX generation after VB may include a WRX STI, but that future WRX STI is likely to include a hybrid or battery-electric drivetrain.

 North America

-On September 10, 2021, the new second-generation standalone Subaru WRX (fifth generation for the WRX nameplate) was revealed for the North American market.
-It features a new FA24F 2.4-liter turbocharged horizontally opposed four-cylinder boxer engine that produces 271 hp and 258 lbft of torque.
+On 10 September 2021, the new second-generation standalone Subaru WRX (fifth generation for the WRX nameplate) was revealed for the North American market.
+It features a new FA24F 2.4-litre turbocharged horizontally opposed four-cylinder boxer engine that produces 271 hp and 258 lbft of torque.
 Engine updates include a larger cylinder bore, an electronically controlled wastegate, and air bypass valves.
-Transmission choices are either a new CVT called the Subaru Performance Transmission (SPT) or a six-speed manual; the SPT offers an all-wheel-drive system with variable torque distribution, while the manual transmission is equipped with a center differential and viscous coupling.
+Transmission choices are either a new CVT called the Subaru Performance Transmission (SPT) or a revised version of the six-speed manual.
+The SPT offers a planetary centre gear with variable torque distribution, while the manual transmission is equipped with a viscous centre differential and a 50-50 torque split.
+Both SPT and 6MT versions have open differentials front and rear and torque vectoring by brake.
 When equipped with the "Drive Mode Select System", the car is equipped with electronically controlled adaptive dampers, which is a first for the WRX.

+The WRX was released in the North American market in February 2022.
+In the U.S, it comes in Base, Premium, Limited and GT.
+In Canada, it comes in Base, Sport and Sport-tech, the two upper trims can be optioned with the EyeSight system.

+Model year changes

+2023: There were no major changes apart from minor improvements to features.

+2024: The introduction of a TR model.
+The EyeSight system and wireless connectivity for both Android Auto and Apple CarPlay became standard on all trim levels.

+2025: The TR is replaced by tS model (Tuned by STI) features an upgraded Brembo brake system, Drive Mode Select, electronically controlled dampers, gold-painted calipers and the power output remain unchanged.
+Additionally, the base model was discontinued.